adamsilver/fdpb/02-a-checkout-flow.md

 ### Autofill

 Most modern browsers can automatically fill in form fields, by way of the `autocomplete` attribute.
-When the user focuses a particular field, the browser checks if it has that information stored — if it does, the user can select it without having to type.
+When the user focuses a particular field, the browser checks if it has that information stored—if it does, the user can select it without having to type.

-> Chrome autofill: used 9 billion times/month, saves an average of 12 seconds, 1.25 million days saved/month — Luke W, 24 October 2017[^16]
+> Chrome autofill: used 9 billion times/month, saves an average of 12 seconds, 1.25 million days saved/month—Luke W, 24 October 2017[^16]

-Since iOS 8, the Safari browser lets users scan their card using the iPhone's camera — it uses the same mechanism to automatically fill out those fields.
+Since iOS 8, the Safari browser lets users scan their card using the iPhone's camera—it uses the same mechanism to automatically fill out those fields.

-Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos — two very helpful improvements to a form that has the highest drop-off rates in e-commerce.
+Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos—two very helpful improvements to a form that has the highest drop-off rates in e-commerce.

 As mentioned earlier, autofill is enabled with the `autocomplete` attribute.
 Most modern browsers support it, but for those that don't some older browsers offer similar functionality by using the `name` attribute instead.
 For the widest support, you should specify the correct values for both attributes as shown below.